Antoine Yang

 Misc.

-I am a reviewer for CVPR 2022, ECCV 2022, CVPR 2023, IJCV 2023, ICCV 2023, TPAMI 2023, NeurIPS 2023, and ICML 2024.
+I am a reviewer for CVPR 2022, ECCV 2022, CVPR 2023, IJCV 2023, ICCV 2023, TPAMI 2023, NeurIPS 2023, ICML 2024 and ICLR 2025.

 Besides research, my passions include running, hiking and travels.

-Copyright © Antoine Yang / Last update: March 2024
+Copyright © Antoine Yang / Last update: September 2024